LucaMalavolta/PyORBIT/README.md

 ## `PyORBIT` version 6.0 by Luca Malavolta - September 2018

-**New** Version 6 correctly implements model selection with nested sampling performed by `MultiNest`/`PolyChord`.
+**News** Version 6 correctly implements model selection with nested sampling performed by `MultiNest`/`PolyChord`.
 Because of the way the software has been structured, each model must be contained in a different `yaml` file, i.e. the number of planets is not an hyperparameter but it must be fixed a priori.
 However, the same `yaml` file can be used to run `emcee`, `MultiNest` or `PolyChord` independently.

+**Warnings**
+- Due to the different implementation of inclination and stellar parameters in Transit and RVDynamical models, at the moment is not possible to perform transit fit and dynamical modelling at the same time.
+Additionally, at the moment transit fit does not include Transit Time Variations modelling (i.e., it's not a photodynamical model).

 **Documentation** Some incomplete documentation is available [here](http://pyorbit.readthedocs.io/).
 For any doubt, feel free to contact me at luca.malavolta_at_inaf.it, I'll be happy to work out together any problem that may arise during installation or usage of this software.